Contents

 shocks when someone touches the PCB directly.

-An easy way around this problem is ensuring there is adequate space between the copper and the board’s edges.
+An easy way around this problem is to ensure there is adequate space between the copper and the board’s edges.
 This space is known as copper-to-edge or plate-to-edge clearance.

 Electromagnetic Interference from the Operations of Midget Relay